CityPlex Towers: Early struggles, funding and visions of Jesus

 Roberts encountered many obstacles during the construction of the City of Faith hospital which was constructed between 1979 and 1981, such as opposition by the Oklahoma health authorities who did not agree that the project was needed.
 They said that resources would be wasted as overhead increased caused by an abundance of empty beds, and that the hospital would divert medical staff leading to a shortage.
-Oklahoma City attorney Earl Sneed opposed the hospital as the facility offered a redundant service and skepticism with the discipline of faith healing.
+Oklahoma City attorney Earl Sneed opposed the hospital as the facility offered a redundant service and Sneed additionally expressed his skepticism toward the discipline of faith healing.

 Roberts struggled to find financial support during the early stages of planning.
 Roberts said that God gave him detailed instructions to realize the completion of City of Faith, and to reassure his partners of the completion of the hospital.

 According to a fundraising letter, on May 25, 1980 Roberts prayed for guidance in front of the unfinished hospital.
 Roberts claimed that a 900-foot (300 m) Jesus encouraged him to continue the project.
 Jesus said according to Roberts 'I told you I would speak to your 'partners', and through them I will build it'.
 Roberts described the vision: "when I opened my eyes, there He stood... some 900 feet [300 m] tall, looking at me; His eyes....
 Oh!
 His eyes!
 He stood a full 300 feet [100 m] taller than the 600 foot [200 m] tall City of Faith."
 However his opponents were skeptical and suggested that Roberts imagined the vision.

 He raised the funds by appealing to his partners, by revealing inspiration from God instructing them how to finance the project.
 In a fundraising letter, Roberts instructed that if they pledge funds in multiples of $7, $77, $777 then God would bless them abundantly.

 Completion

 The hospital accepted its first patient in November 1981.
 By 1986 the City of Faith was losing over $10 million per year.
 In 1987, with costs spiraling out of control, the medical center went largely vacant.
 Roberts told a television audience unless he raised $8 million by March, God would "call him home" (a euphemism for death).
 The donations goal was reached but Roberts soon began looking for buyers or people to manage the facility.
 In 1989, only eight years after it opened, the City of Faith was $25 million in debt and Roberts closed the hospital.
-The last patient left on 16 October.
+The last patient left on October 16.
 Most of the complex was converted to office space and leased out as CityPlex Towers.